The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/basic-guide.md

 ### Opener comparison:

-* A prepull opener variant that is a tad weaker, but more compatible with higher SKS and more forgiving on ping.
+* A prepull opener variant that is a tad weaker, but more compatible with higher SkS and more forgiving on ping.
 * More familiar to those who played in Stormblood.

 **Things to note:**